eedavidwu/LotteryCodec/README.md

 ├── train.py

 ```
-The code is heavily based on the Cool-Chic project, an outstanding open-source work.
-For additional resources and proper attribution, please refer to their project page:  <a href="https://github.com/Orange-OpenSource/Cool-Chic">Cool-Chic</a>
+The code is heavily based on the Cool-Chic project, an outstanding open-source work :).
+For additional resources and attribution (such as engineering optimization), please refer to their project page:  <a href="https://github.com/Orange-OpenSource/Cool-Chic">Cool-Chic</a>

 ## Contact
 - Haotian Wu: haotian.wu17@imperial.ac.uk